 The Great Barrier Reef is one of the wonders of the world.
 It’s reached the news quite a lot of over the last couple of years because of a few big bleaching events (where coral turns white and almost dies).
 There is so much to say about this amazing underwater world that I’ve decided to do a whole series on it!
 Today we’re going to explore what makes the reef so special.
-In the following articles, you are going to find out how to visit the Great Barrier Reef yourself and a review on the boats that I experienced plus tips on how to pick the best boat for you.
+In the following articles, you are going to find out how to visit the Great Barrier Reef from Cairns and from Port Douglas yourself.

 If there is only one thing I want you to remember from this post, it is that the Great Barrier Reef is not dead.
 Not dead at all!
 In fact, last week humpback whales were sighted together with Migaloo whales, Manta rays, reef sharks, and the curious Minke whales even made several appearances during the season.
 Not to mention the everyday colorful reef fish going about their days.
 So dead?
 Not really.